Reflex Sympathetic Dystrophy

 Other medical diagnoses that are similar to RSD include the following:

 - Shoulder-hand syndrome

-For more information about RSD and how a lawyer could help you, contact the experienced Indianapolis personal injury attorneys of the Hankey Law Office today at (800) 520-3633.
+For more information about RSD and how a lawyer could help you, contact the experienced Indianapolis personal injury attorneys of Hankey Marks & Crider at (317) 634-8565.